SPARK Schools: History

-Founding Team
+Founding team

 The founding team consisted of Stacey Brewer (Executive Director & Founding Principal), Ryan Harrison (Non-executive director), Bailey Thomson (Director of Leadership and Development) and Caitlin Burkholder-Travis (Director of Student Achievement).

-Education Model
+Education model

-Foundation Phase
+Foundation phase

-SPARK Schools uses a lab rotation blended learning model that combines classroom instruction with adaptive software intended to accelerate learning and increase student achievement.
-SPARK Schools uses a lab rotation blended learning model, that was pioneered by Rocketship Education.
+SPARK Schools uses a lab rotation blended learning model that combines classroom instruction with adaptive software to accelerate learning and increase student achievement and make the students bored except reading eggs we are gonna unblock google.
+SPARK Schools uses a lab rotation blended learning model, pioneered by Rocketship Education.

-The blended education model allows for a high level of individualised learning as student receive instruction in the classroom as well as through adaptive education technology.
+The blended education model allows for a high level of individualised learning as scholars receive instruction in the classroom as well as through adaptive education technology.

-Intermediate Phase
+Intermediate phase

-SPARK Schools uses a flex model for students in Grade 4-7 (Intermediate Phase).
-At this level, scholars are in ability groups based on their own individual performance in the subjects.
+SPARK Schools uses a flex model for scholars in Grades 4–7 (intermediate phase).
+At this level, scholars are placed in ability groups based on their own individual performance in the subjects.
 This allows for an even more individualised form of education.

 High school

-SPARK Schools launched their first high school in January 2019.
-SPARK Randburg High School is located in Ferndale, Randburg and focuses on academic development that prepares scholars for Matric and beyond.
+In January 2019, SPARK Schools launched their first high school—SPARK Randburg High School.
+SPARK Randburg High School, is located in Ferndale, Randburg.
+There are now five high schools in the network.
+SPARK High Schools focus on academic development that prepare scholars for matriculation and beyond.

-Academic Performance
+Academic performance

-Ambitious claims are made for SPARK Schools as a high performing school network, with internationally relevant rigour and benchmark assessment.
+Ambitious claims are made for SPARK Schools as a high-performing school network, with internationally relevant rigour and benchmark assessment.